Lena2309/pinpad_screenlock_plugin/README.md

 * Using dynamic persistence instead of hardcoded variables.
 * Cancel button deletes one digits when entering PIN Code, hold it to delete everything.
 * 3 tries limit before a 30 seconds timeout.
+* PIN Pad appears on the screensaver background (without sleep message)

 :)